 The cultural differences between African-Americans and other racial groups has created a chicken-egg phenomenon within the mental health community.
-Are the disparities between the racial groups because of institutionalized racism and the lack of resources for minority groups?
+Are the disparities between the racial groups due to institutionalized racism and the lack of resources for minority groups?
 Or are there disparities because Black people and other ethnic groups choose not to discuss their mental health problems and participate in treatment?
 I would argue that it is a bit of both.

 I came across a recent article The Criminalization of Mental Illness in Black America.
 It discusses the complexities of race, mental illness and the criminal justice system in the United States.
 Here are some facts from the piece below:

 I have had unfortunate interactions with the police due to my race and my mental illness.
 I was nearly shot and arrested by the cops in Harlem while I was having a panic attack.
 My family is of Jamaican descent.
 They have a mistrust of “modern” medicine and the medical community.
 Some of these beliefs are silly and juvenile but other aspects of it are warranted.
-There is an abundance insensitivity and misunderstanding within the medical community because of several reasons.
+There is an abundant insensitivity and misunderstanding within the medical community because of several reasons.
 One is the cultural differences between patients and caretakers due to the lack of diversity among mental health-care providers.
 A second reason is the historical mistreatment minorities have suffered by the hands of government agencies including the police, the prison system and the educational system to name a few.

 Racism and the Stigma of Mental Illness